 Accepted candidates who are citizens of countries that are not part of the European Union (EU) or European Economic Area (EEA) and who do not hold a permanent residency permit in the EU/EEA area need to apply for a residency permit or study visa.
-The CEU Admissions Office provides a "confirmation of acceptance for visa purposes" (and, if applicable, a payment confirmation) sent to the accepted candidates via DHL.
+The CEU Admissions Office provides a "confirmation of acceptance for visa purposes" (and, if applicable, a payment confirmation) sent to the accepted candidates via the Applicant Portal and DHL (upon request).
 For further information read our detailed guidelines.

-In order to enroll at CEU, accepted students must submit the following academic documents to the Admissions Office (mailing address: Admissions Office, Room D210, Quellenstrasse 51-55, 1100 Vienna, Austria) by August 31, 2021:
+In order to enroll at CEU, accepted students must submit the following documents to the Admissions Office by July 31, 2023:

-- an official English copy/translation of their high school diploma or certificate accompanied by an official copy of the document in the original language if other than English
+- an official English copy or translation of their high school diploma or certificate (accompanied by an official copy of the document in the original language if other than English)

 Students who fail to comply with the requirement of submitting their academic records will NOT be allowed to enroll.

 - Academic records can be sent by electronic mail to email@example.com by the institution that has issued them.
 Copies sent by the students are not accepted.

 - Those students that cannot have their academic records submitted electronically but have official hard copies of them can submit those hard copies.
 If they wish to retain the original copies, photocopies of the original copies will also be accepted if certified by a notary public or the institution itself.
 These documents (along with official English translations) must be mailed or submitted in person to the Admissions Office at Room A609, Quellenstrasse 51, 1100 Vienna, Austria.